GabeSoler/coltrane_static_site/content/areas/2_migration.md

 ---
 Some topics arrive to you as you become one of the people suffering it.

-I left my home country in 2016 and the expeirence of being a migran has been amazing, has opened my mind, and my horizons, but also has been difficult and  the same opening sometimes feels like a lot.
+I left my home country in 2016 and the expeirence of being a migran has been amazing, has opened my mind, and my horizons, but also has been difficult and  the same opening sometimes felt like a lot.

 I feel that being away from your culture and becoming part of a new one, make us notice little things that others seem to pass by.
 We become aware of so many little differences, from non-verbal comunication, rituals,  politics, group dynamics.